ChristerNilsson/gpsKarta/README.md

 * 3. Look at the map on the screen and the five circles.

 ## Pan Speed

 As my Android has a very slow update rate (4Hz), I had to invent a new way of panning.
 I'm using adjustable speed.
-Starting in the middle gives the slowest, but most accurate, movement.
-The corners of the screen has approx the double normal speed.
-This feature can be disabled.
+Starting in the middle gives a factor of 0.2, starting in a corner, 2.0 This feature can be disabled with PanSpeed.

 ## Future Development